Lazy Cook’s Chile Relleno Casserole Cups

 What Sides Go With Chile Relleno?

-If you’re looking for great sides to go with your chile relleno cups, here are some ideas:
+If you’re looking for great side dishes to go with your chile relleno cups, here are some ideas:

 My chile relleno cups were delicious & as I mentioned, RancherMan absolutely RAVED about this dish.